 In advance of World Sailing’s Mid-Year Meetings, set to be held in London, Great Britain in May, World Sailing will invite submissions, proposed changes to World Sailing’s regulations, from Member National Authorities, World Sailing Class Associations, the Board, the Chairmen of Committees established by Council, International or Recognized Rating Systems, the Chairman of the Women’s Forum and the President.

-The Events Committee will meet on May 12 with the Equipment Committee following on May13.
-World Sailing’s Council, the policy-making body, will meet on May 14 and 15 to make the final decision on the Events, the name of the competition, based-on advice from the expert committees.
+The Events Committee will meet on 12 May with the Equipment Committee following on 13 May.
+World Sailing’s Council, the policy-making body, will meet on 14 and 15 May to make the final decision on the Events, the name of the competition, based-on advice from the expert committees.